How to protect your furry friend from the cold this winter?

 Although it may seem that their fur protects them from everything, the truth is that dogs are not immune to the cold.

--Their body can lose heat quickly if there is humidity, wind, or low temperatures.
+- Their body can lose heat quickly if there is humidity, wind, or low temperatures.

--Large dogs and those with double coats (like Huskies or Samoyeds) resist it better, but they are not risk-free if they get wet or there is strong wind.
+- Large dogs and those with double coats (like Huskies or Samoyeds) resist it better, but they are not risk-free if they get wet or there is strong wind.

-Signs that your dog is cold
+Signs your dog is cold

--Shivers or curls up to conserve heat.
+- Shivers or curls up to conserve heat.

--Their ears, paws, or tail feel cold to the touch.
+- Their ears, paws, or tail feel cold to the touch.

--They are more still or constantly seek shelter.
+- They are more still or constantly seek shelter.

 ⚠️ If you notice severe shivering, stiffness, slow breathing, or dilated pupils, it could be a case of hypothermia.
 In that case, take them to the vet immediately.